Tinamous/OctoPrint-WhosPrinting/README.md

 # OctoPrint-WhosPrinting

-Please Note: This is currently designed for use with OctoPrint where OctoPrint isn't used to print (e.g. display/webcam only).
-This plugin currently raises events inside OctoPrint that may confuse OctoPrint if you are actually printing.
+Please Note: This is designed for use with OctoPrint where OctoPrint isn't used to print (e.g. display/webcam only), this plugin currently raises events inside OctoPrint that may confuse OctoPrint if you are actually printing.

 This plugin is useful where OctoPrint is used in a multi-user environment, it allows the person printing to select themself from a list of users and indicate that they are printing.